 The Protestant Reformed Theological Seminary is authorized under Federal law to enroll non-immigrant alien students.
 Application procedure and requirements for admission for foreign students are the same as above.
-In addition, students are to apply for an I-20 with the U.S. government (DHS-SEVIS) through the registrar's office or transfer their I-20 from their college/university to the seminary, which includes applying for a student visa in one's own country.

 Non-discrimination Policy

 The Protestant Reformed Theological Seminary admits students of any race, color, and national or ethnic origin.
 Because the PRCA (and the Theological School Committee and the faculty who serve her) are committed to the biblical and confessional teaching on male leadership in the church, only men are admitted to the full ministry programs (MDiv equivalent, diploma pre-licentiate and diploma non-licentiate).
 Women are allowed to enroll as special students or simply to attend classes as auditors.